Extending Weinberg's EFT: effective scalar-tensor theories up to sixth order: Eliminating redundancies in scalar--tensor theories

 Alternatively, one may first generate all five-derivative terms by the same procedure, contracting all but one index, and then apply a total derivative to obtain the complete set of six-derivative structures.
 Expressing all six-derivative terms as originating from total derivatives of five-derivative ones enables efficient elimination of redundancies via integration by parts.

 The next step in our algorithm is to discard all the terms rendered redundant by the identities in appendix \ref{identities}.
 This leaves us with 89 independent six-derivative terms of even parity, presented in equation \eqref{89_even} of appendix \ref{offshell_app}.
 The off-shell terms are shown in eq. \eqref{even_offshell}.
 We now take the Lagrangian on-shell.
-At sixth order, this amounts to eliminating all terms proportional to $\Box \phi$ and the Ricci tensor/scalar via a field definition using eqs. \eqref{eom}.
+This involves substituting eqs. \eqref{eom} to replace $\Box \phi$, the Ricci tensor, and the Ricci scalar, by their expressions in terms of $U(\phi)$ and single derivatives of $\phi$.
 Identities in appendix \ref{identities} are reapplied at this stage to prevent redundant terms from reappearing.
 The result leaves us with fourteen independent operators, \begin{small}